cloudify-cosmo/cloudify-azure-plugin/docs/misc.rst

 two options to mitigate this issue on the Cloudify side of things.

  **#1** is to
- take the reported "retry after" value from Azure with a grain of salt and override it to something like 120 seconds which would give each operation a maximum of 1,320 seconds (22 minutes) to complete.
+ consider the reported "retry after" value from Azure with skepticism and override it to something like 120 seconds which would give each operation a maximum of 1,320 seconds (22 minutes) to complete.
 The downside is that an operation that only takes 10 seconds to complete will still wait a minimum of 120 seconds before continuing, possibly delaying the overall deployment completion time.
 This is the only option that can be leveraged from using the plugin itself (and not modifying external elements).
-The "retry after" wait time can be set on a per-node basis in the blueprint by setting the `retry_after` property.
+ The "retry after" wait time can be set on a per-node basis in the blueprint by setting the ``retry_after`` property.

  **#2** is to
- increase the maximum amount of retries to something much greater than the default.
+ increase the maximum number of retries to something much greater than the default.
- For instance, increasing the maximum retry count to 60 would allow operations to be checked using the reported "retry after" value (say, 25 seconds) but for many more iterations leading to a total operation timeout of (25*60) 1500 seconds (25 minutes).
+ For instance, increasing the maximum retry count to 60 enables operations to be checked using the reported "retry after" value
+ (say, 25 seconds) but for many more iterations which creates a total operation timeout of (25*60) 1500 seconds (25 minutes).
- Setting this value can be done using the `--task-retries` flag in local executions or during Manager bootstrapping.
+ You can set this value using the ``--task-retries`` flag in local executions or during Manager bootstrapping.